Did you know that homemade gifts are perceived to express more love than store-bought alternatives?

 3. It takes skill

 If you don’t have a single creative bone in your body then you shouldn’t try making homemade gifts.
-Yes we all have gifts, talents, and hobbies.
-But, if none of your strengths is in an area that allows you create a gift that is decent enough to give, then choose the store-bought option.
+Yes, we all have gifts, talents, and hobbies.
+But, if none of your strengths is in an area that allows you to create a gift that is decent enough to give, then choose the store-bought option.
 Otherwise, it very well might end up being an unfortunate situation whereby you don’t have anything remotely presentable to give.
-Of course there are lots of books that can guide you through the process.
-However, there is only so much that a book can teach you.
+Of course, there are lots of books and online tutorials that can guide you through the process.
+However, there is only so much that a book or tutorial can teach you.
 You must have the raw skills or attempting to make homemade gifts is useless.

 Selecting a homemade gift

 Choosing a homemade gift to create is not an easy task.
-Following are tips that will help you select the best homemade gift for the intended recipient.
+The following are tips that will help you select the best homemade gift for the intended recipient.